Orders

 This step is only relevant if you use stock management.
 When the articles have been physically picked from the warehouse and are ready for delivery, you can create a delivery.
 You can also choose to skip this step and post the delivery together with the invoice.

 Select Create delivery in the order menu.
-Here you can choose whether the delivery note should be printed or sent via email.
+Here you can choose whether the delivery note should be printed or sent by email.
 Remember to enter the correct date for when the articles were dispatched from the warehouse.
 If you have only delivered some of the articles, you can post a partial delivery.

 4: Post invoice